 Student loans are not prorated based on enrollment.
-However, you must be enrolled at least half-time to be eligible for loans.
-Failure to stay enrolled at least half time may cause ineligibility for student loans.
+However, you must be enrolled at least half-time in eligible coursework to receive loans.
+"Eligible" coursework includes courses officially recognized in your program curriculum as outlined by the University Catalog and corresponding Degree Audit.
+Failure to stay enrolled at least half-time may cause ineligibility for student loans.